stormz/ucengine.em/README.md

 TODO
 ----

+* Subscribe events
 * Files API
 * ACL or Roles API
 * Better error handling
 * Complete the specs
 * Compatibility with em-synchrony
+* Yard documentation
+* Show an example in the README

 Issues or Suggestions